 5 Radner et al. 2014, 141–145, 147–151.
 (In the case of three or more authors, use et al.)

 The manuscripts should close with a list of works cited, in alphabetical order by the last name of the first author according to the conventions of the manuscript’s language.
 If the name’s initial letter does not exist in the alphabet of the manuscript’s language, the name should be placed after the end of the base letter (e.g. Çoşkun should stand after names starting with C).
 Authors’ and editors’ first names should be given as initials adapted to the orthography (i.e. “Th.” for Thomas, etc.).
 Name suffixes such as “Jr.”, “IV” should be omitted.
 Unlike in the references, all authors of an article should be listed.
 Titles of journals and series should not be abbreviated, but given in full.
 Collective works with more than three articles cited should be included in the bibliography as individual titles.
 Do not give dates of reprints, but rather supply the original date of publication.
 Edition information should appear in upper index preceding the year (e.g. 22007), editions without numbering (“Revised Edition”, etc.) should be supplied after the title.
 If the real year of publication is significantly different from the official year of publication, you may wish to add the real year in square brackets, e.g. “(2013) ”.
 Volume information should consist only of the number of the volume (without any abbreviations as “Vol. 2.”).
 In the case of online publications without a recognizable date, use “(online)” instead of the year and place it after the author’s publications with a known date.
 Please ensure that all references listed in the bibliography are cited in the text and that all cited works are included in the bibliography.
 The manuscript will be returned to the author if significant reformatting of the references is required.
+In case of uncertainty, consult the journal’s last issue or contact the editors.
 Samples:

 Cohen, M. E. 1993: The Cultic Calendars of the Ancient Near East.
 Bethesda.